ckeditor/ckeditor5/packages/ckeditor5-autosave/docs/features/autosave.md

 # Autosave

-The autosave feature allows you to automatically save the data (e.g. send it to the server) when needed (when the user changed the content).
+The autosave feature allows you to automatically save the data (e.g. send it to the server) when needed.
+This can happen, for example, when the user changed the content.

 ## Demo